-Practicing Presence, Partnership, and Poetry with Mike Holohan, Organizing Pastor, aand Erin Angeli, Pastoral Resident, The Commonwealth, Pittsburgh, Pa.
+Practicing Presence, Partnership, and Poetry with Mike Holohan, Organizing Pastor, and Erin Angeli, Pastoral Resident, The Commonwealth of Oakland, Pittsburgh, Pa.

 The Commonwealth of Oakland is a new worshiping community trying to figure out what it means to gather church from the university, the neighborhood, and the street.
 Church planters Mike Holohan and Erin Angeli will share some best practices, missional thinking, acquired wisdom, and even hard truths that have served them well in their first year.
 Explore together how practicing presence, partnership, and poetry can build Christian community in any context.

 Real Relationships, Virtual Space with Lisa Brown, Director of Digital Ministry, Membership Vision, Ventura, Calif.

 In this workshop, Lisa will help participants shift from an informational to a relational understanding of the digital space.
 She will explore the ways in which technology impacts the lens through which we see and engage the world, focusing particularly on digital storytelling.
 Offering both a contextual overview and specific examples of digital ministry, Lisa will assist participants to better understand how to enrich, extend and enhance their own ministries in a digitally-impacted world.

 You Are What You Practice: Breaking Free from "Slaveholder Religion" with Leeann Younger, Pastor, Cityview Church, Pittsburgh, Pa.